DixinFan/social-computing/README.md

 # social-computing-experiment
-This project was built to record the experiment implementation source code of my social computing course taught by Professor Tong Xu.
+This project was built to record the experiment implementation of my social computing course taught by Professor Tong Xu.

 ![](overview.png)